What's the ideal temperature for my wine?

 Too cold… Were you ever served an ice cold white wine, only to notice that you can’t taste anything?
 Temperature influences aroma molecules a great deal.
 Too cold, and aromas and flavours appear muted, whilst the acidity will feel higher.
 This is actually a great tip for when you have a wine you’re not really enjoying – chill it and the flavours and aromas you don’t like will magically disappear!

 Too warm… If wine is served too warm, the alcohol will overpower the more delicate aromas and the acidity (which makes wine great for pairing with food) will be less perceivable.
-Don’t be scared of slightly chilling reds – it’s the best thing you can do to them especially in really warm weather.
+Don’t be scared of slightly chilling reds – it’s the best thing you can do to them especially in really warm weather and all of our wine-makers suggest chilling them slightly.

 How cold does my wine need to be?